High temperatures indoors can be extremely painful to deal with.

 What Are Window Air Conditioners?

-Window air conditioners, unlike central air systems, are cooling devices that service only a specific area of the home.
+Window air conditioners, unlike central air systems, are cooling devices that serve only a specific area of the home.

 A window unit is effortlessly installed into an existing window frame using its own weight and the window’s pane to keep it secure.